 In addition, all published work must be given a Creative Commons licence – CC BY, which allows others to distribute, remix, tweak and build upon your work, even commercially, as long as the original author is credited.

 Funding for article processing charges

-- The University of Sussex has a number of deals and membership with several publishers which provide discounts.
-These include Biomed Central, which qualifies the submitting author to a 15% discount on the article processing charge, provided a Sussex email and affiliation is used.
-Others include PeerJ, Royal Society Publishing, Sage, Springer and Taylor and Francis.
-See the institutional gold open access deals and discounts section of the University of Sussex library website.
+- The University of Sussex has a number of deals and membership with several publishers which provide discounts, including Royal Society Publishing, PeerJ, Sage, Springer and Taylor and Francis.
+These deals can change on an annual basis, so it is best to check the institutional gold open access deals and discounts section of the University of Sussex library website.

 - BSMS has a small fund for APCs that are not backed by any research grant.
 You can download the application form for this fund from SharePoint.

 The University of Sussex has a very small PGR Open Access Fund to support Sussex/BSMS PGRs in publishing their work Gold Open Access when no other funds are available.